Child Protection Assistant – International Rescue Committee – IRC

 • Through working with CP committees identify potential foster families for unaccompanied and separated children in collaboration with social workers and community leaders.

-• Organize and lead psychosocial support activities at (the Safe Healing and Learning Space (SHLS)
+• Organize and lead psychosocial support activities at (the Safe Healing and Learning Space (SHLS).

-• Work closely with the CP officer in the celebration of international events days and other awareness-raising sessions.
+• Work closely with the CP Officer in the celebration of international events days and other awareness-raising sessions.

 • Support the preparation of budget, work, and spending plans, and PR tracking to supervise the accurate utilization of the budget and timely implementation of activities.